Russian welcome with a warning for England World Cup fans

 The match was meant to test the pitch and fine-tune security measures and crowd control.
 But for some visitors the infrastructure is not the issue.

-Few England fans have forgotten the violent clashes with Russian hooligans at the Euro 2016.
+Few England fans have forgotten the violent clashes with Russian hooligans at Euro 2016.
 Online chatter at the time made clear that many were wary of a repeat performance at the World Cup.

 "If they behave everything will be fine," laughed Russian fan Roman, referring to England supporters.